gdelataillade/alarm/README.md

 - [Notification actions](https://pub.dev/packages/flutter_local_notifications#notification-actions): stop and snooze
 - Progressive alarm volume option
 - Callback when alarm stops ringing
+- Add macOS, Windows, Linux and web support

 Thank you for considering contributing to this package.
 Your help is greatly appreciated!

+❤️ Let me know if you like the package by liking it on pub.dev and starring the repo on Github 🙂